How do you manage student wellness in your residence halls? There are a lot of dimensions to wellness.

 The Emergence of Wellness Centers & Programs

-Colleges and Universities are taking this surge of student stress and anxiety seriously, responding to it in a number of ways.
+Colleges and Universities are taking this surge of student stress and anxiety seriously.
+And now, they’re responding to it in a number of ways.

 To begin with, many schools have established wellness centers that administer wellness programs and resources for students.